 The stadium was originally called the Népstadion, "People's Stadium", with construction starting in 1948.
 It took five years to complete, with the work being carried out by volunteers.
-One year later the great Hungarian national side of the day demolished England 7-1 in the stadium.
+One year later, the great Hungarian national side of the day demolished England 7-1 in the stadium.

-The stadium doubled for Munich's famous Olympic Stadium in Steven Spielgerg's 2005 movie Munich.
-In 2001 the stadium was given its later title in honour of Ferenc Puskás, the greatest Hungarian football of all time.
+The stadium doubled for Munich's famous Olympic Stadium in Steven Spielberg's 2005 movie Munich.
+In 2001, the stadium was given its later title in honour of Ferenc Puskás, the greatest Hungarian footballer of all time.
+After its demolition in 2017, the site was cleared before the construction of Puskás Aréna, which opened in 2019 with a capacity of 67,215.

 My visit